The Phaser E-stim Reference and Glossary

 These e-stim audio signals are either fed through an amplifier to a Phaser Circuit

 , or they directly drive an e-stim device

-.
+with audio input jack.
 They can also be written to disk as e-stim sound files

 for use with other units.